MicrosoftDocs/visualstudio-docs/docs/python/code-refactoring.md

 # Refactoring Python code

-The Python Tools for Visual Studio (PTVS) provides several commands for automatically transforming and cleaning up your source code:
+Python Tools for Visual Studio (PTVS) provides several commands for automatically transforming and cleaning up your source code:

 - [Rename](#rename) renames a selected class, method, or variable name
 - [Extract method](#extract-method) creates a new method from the selected code